-The UK Referendum has resulted in downgrades of the UK sovereign by S&P, Fitch and Moody's Investors Service Ltd. S&P and Fitch have a negative outlook on the UK sovereign rating, suggesting a possibility of further negative rating action.
+The UK Referendum has resulted in downgrades of the UK sovereign by the major credit rating agencies.
+S&P and Fitch have a negative outlook and watch, respectively, on the UK sovereign rating, suggesting a possibility of further negative rating action.

 The rating of the sovereign may affect the ratings of entities operating in its territory, and in particular the ratings of financial institutions.
-Further downgrades of the sovereign rating may result in downgrades of the Group's ratings and, following Completion, the Combined Group entities, which may increase their borrowing costs or challenge their access to wholesale funding from capital markets.
+Further downgrades of the sovereign rating may result in downgrades of the Group's ratings and Group entities, which may increase its borrowing costs or challenge its access to wholesale funding from capital markets.
+Following a reassessment of their probability of a no-deal disruptive Brexit scenario, on 31 October 2019, Fitch placed the BBB+ long-term Issuer Default Ratings of the Company and its subsidiaries (including the Bank) on Rating Watch Negative.
+This was part of a wider action on a number of UK banks.
+None of the Group's other ratings were impacted.

-1.6 The Group and, following Completion, the Combined Group face risks associated with the implementation of their medium term growth strategy
+1.6 The Group faces risks associated with the implementation of its medium-term growth strategy

-The Group and, following Completion, the Combined Group face a variety of risks associated with the implementation of their medium term growth strategy.
-A failure to achieve their strategic objectives including driving sustainable customer growth, improving efficiency and optimising capital, as described in more detail in the section titled 'Information on the Group', would have an adverse impact on the Group's and, following Completion, the Combined Group's ability to attract and retain customers, their reputation and their business, results of operations, financial condition and prospects, which in turn could have an adverse impact on the secondary market.
+The Group faces a variety of risks associated with the implementation of its medium-term growth strategy.
+A failure to achieve its strategic objectives including driving sustainable customer growth, improving efficiency and optimising capital, as described in more detail in the section titled 'Information on the Group', would have an adverse impact on the Group's ability to attract and retain customers, its reputation and its business, results of operations, financial condition and prospects, which in turn could have an adverse impact on the price of the Notes in the secondary market.

-Risks associated with the Group's and, following Completion, the Combined Group's strategy to drive sustainable customer growth in their loan portfolio and deposit base
+Risks associated with the Group's strategy to drive sustainable customer growth in its loan portfolio and deposit base

-In seeking to grow their mortgage, SME lending and unsecured personal lending books, the Group is and, following Completion, the Combined Group will be susceptible to the risk of reduced asset quality and increased impairment losses in their customer loan portfolio due to them broadening their target market (including to meet post-Completion targets) or loosening their underwriting or lending criteria in order to attract additional customers, or applying a broader interpretation of existing underwriting or lending criteria.
-As a result of the Offer, the Group may also inherit a higher risk portfolio than it currently has.
-The Group and, following Completion, the Combined Group are also subject to the risk of increased competition, including competition based on price, in seeking to grow their customer loan portfolio, which could adversely affect the Group's and, following Completion, the Combined Group's net interest margin and returns.
+In seeking to grow its mortgage, SME lending and unsecured personal lending books, the Group is susceptible to the risk of reduced asset quality and increased impairment losses in its customer loan portfolio due to it broadening its target market or loosening its underwriting or lending criteria in order to attract additional customers, or applying a broader interpretation of existing underwriting or lending criteria.
+The Group is also subject to the risk of increased competition, including competition based on price, in seeking to grow its customer loan portfolio, which could adversely affect the Group's net interest margin and returns.
 Furthermore, banks seeking growth through increased lending volumes may also incur higher impairments and increased conduct risks, in particular those relating to the mis-selling of products or lending that is deemed irresponsible and/or services that are either poorly matched with, or superfluous to, customer needs.
-If the Group and, following Completion, the Combined Group fail to manage these risks adequately, it could result in legal or regulatory action against the Group and, following Completion, the Combined Group, reputational damage to their brands and adverse impacts on the implementation of their medium term growth strategy.
+If the Group fails to manage these risks adequately, it could result in legal or regulatory action against the Group, reputational damage to its brands and adverse impacts on the implementation of its medium-term growth strategy.